Convex-Dev/design/papers/convex-whitepaper.md

 #### Consumption

-Whenever a transaction is executed on the CVM, Memory Consumption is calculated based on the total impact of the transaction on the size of CVM state.
+Whenever a Transaction is executed on the CVM, Memory Consumption is calculated based on the total impact of the Transaction on the size of CVM state (the State Size).

 Memory Consumption is computed at the end of each transaction, and is defined as:

-`Memory Consumption = [Size of CVM state at end of transaction] - [Size of CVM state at start of transaction]`
+`Memory Consumption = [CVM State Size at end of Transaction] - [CVM State Size at start of Transaction]`

 If a transaction has zero Memory Consumption, it will complete normally with no effect from the Memory Accounting subsystem

 If a transaction would complete normally, but has a positive Memory Consumption, the following resolutions are attempted, in this order:

-1. If the user has sufficient allowance, the additional memory requirement will be deducted from the allowance, and the transaction will complete normally
+1. If the user has sufficient Allowance, the additional memory requirement will be deducted from the allowance, and the transaction will complete normally
-2. If the transaction execution context has remaining juice, and attempt will be made to automatically purchase sufficient memory from the pool.
+2. If the transaction execution context has remaining juice, and attempt will be made to automatically purchase sufficient memory from the Memory Exchange.
 The maximum amount paid will be the current juice price multiplied by the remaining juice for the transaction.
 If this succeeds, the transaction will complete successfully with the additional memory purchase included in the total juice cost.
-3. The transaction will fail with a MEMORY condition, and any state changes will be rolled back.
+3. The transaction will fail with a MEMORY Error, and any state changes will be rolled back.
 The User will still be charged the juice cost of the transaction

 If a transaction has negative Memory Consumption, the memory allowance of the user will be increased by the absolute size of this value.
 In effect, this is a refund granted for releasing storage requirements.